EugeneGIS/AGDAbook/docs/04-KDE.md

 ### Compute the space-time K-function

-Compute the space-time K-function for forest fires in the northern area.
+We compute the space-time K-function for forest fires in the northern area.
 Since the computation can take a long time (about 20 mints), we propose you to load directly the output R object provided (*STK_North_10y*).
 The general code is also provided, but preceded by the hashtag, so it is not treated as a command: you have to remove \# if you wish to evaluate the code.

--   We consider here a *subset* of forest fires event occurred in the period 2001-2010.
+-   We consider here a subset of forest fires event occurred in the period 2001-2010.

 -   The parameters *s* and *t* are defined here as follows: (*s*) each kilometer distance up to ten kilometers; (*tm*) each year up to five years.